 Welcome to Eggnogaholic!

-What’s an Eggnogaholic?
+I'm Noggy, a self proclaimed eggnogaholic!
+But what’s an Eggnogaholic?
 Someone who loves Eggnog… a whole lot!
 These individuals are also known as an Eggnoggin, Eggnoger, Eggnogiac, or an Eggnogican.
+Did you know that December is national Eggnog month?
+Or that December 24th is national Eggnog day?

 Eggnog, also known as egg nog, is a traditional frothy drink that typically consists of milk, sugar, spices, and raw eggs.
 Frequently, cream is substituted for some portion of the milk to make a richer drink.
 Some eggnogs add gelatin.
 Toppings may include vanilla ice cream, meringue, whipped cream and wide variety of garnishes, notably grated nutmeg and chocolate curls.
 Various liquors, such as brandy, rum, whisky, advocaat and/or liqueurs, are often added.